 The flat top, or high top fade, became a prominent hairstyle among Black men throughout the 1980s and early 1990s.
 It became a landmark of the early days of hip hop and could be seen on notable stars ranging from Big Daddy Kane to the Fresh Prince.

-We’ve seen a resurgence of flattops in recent years coinciding with the increasing popularity of classic 90s style.
+The flattop is one of five men’s hairstyles we want to see come back, and we have seen a slight resurgence of flattops in recent years coinciding with the increasing popularity of classic 90s style.

 BUZZ CUTS AND FACE SHAPE